Nikon D7200 vs Panasonic G80

 It is notable that the D7200 has a headphone jack, which is not present on the G80 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the D7200 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the G80 have been discontinued, but can regularly be found used on ebay.
 The D7200 was replaced by the Nikon D7500, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7200 and G80 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Panasonic G80 Manual.

 So what conclusions can be drawn?
 Is the Nikon D7200 better than the Panasonic G80 or vice versa?
 The listing below highlights the relative strengths of the two models.